Uji (Being-Time)

-The Japanese Buddhist word uji (有時), usually translated into English as Being-Time, is a key metaphysical idea of the Sōtō Zen founder Dōgen (1200-1253).
-His 1240 essay titled Uji, which is included as a fascicle in the Shōbōgenzō ("Treasury of the True Dharma Eye") collection, gives several explanations of uji, beginning with, "The so-called "sometimes" (uji) means: time (ji) itself already is none other than being(s) (u) are all none other than time (ji).".
+The Japanese Buddhist word uji (有時), usually translated into English as Being-Time, is a key metaphysical idea of the Sōtō Zen founder Dōgen (1200–1253).
+His 1240 essay titled Uji, which is included as a fascicle in the Shōbōgenzō ("Treasury of the True Dharma Eye") collection, gives several explanations of uji, beginning with, "The so-called "sometimes" (uji) means: time (ji) itself already is none other than being(s) (u) are all none other than time (ji)."
 Scholars have interpreted uji "being-time" for over seven centuries.
 Early interpretations traditionally employed Buddhist terms and concepts, such as impermanence (Pali anicca, Japanese mujō 無常).
 Modern interpretations of uji are more diverse, for example, authors like Steven Heine and Joan Stambaugh compare Dōgen's concepts of temporality with the existentialist Martin Heidegger's 1927 Being and Time.

 Terminology

-Dögen's writings can be notoriously difficult to understand and translate, frequently owing to his wordplay with Late Middle Japanese terms.
+Dōgen's writings can be notoriously difficult to understand and translate, frequently owing to his wordplay with Late Middle Japanese terms.
 Dōgen's Zen neologism uji (有時, "existence-/being-time") is the uncommon on'yomi Sino-Japanese reading of the Chinese word yǒushí (有時, "sometimes; at times", Wenlin 2016), and plays with the more common kun'yomi native Japanese pronunciation of these two kanji characters as arutoki (或る時, "once; on one occasion; at one point; [in the past] once; at one time; once upon a time".
 In the multifaceted Japanese writing system, arutoki ("at one time; etc.") was archaically transcribed 有時 in kanbun ("Chinese character writing"), and is now either written 或る時 with -ru る in okurigana indicating a Group II verb stem, or simply あるとき in hiragana.
 Authors have described Dōgen's uji as an "intentional misreading" of ordinary language and a "deliberate misreading" of arutoki.

 Dōgen etymologizes the two components of uji (有時) with usage examples from everyday Japanese.
 The first element u refers to "existence" or "being", and the second ji means "time; a time; times; the time when; at the time when; sometime; for a time".
 Several of Dōgen's earlier writings used the word arutoki, for example, in a kōan story, it repeatedly means "and then, one day" to signal that an important event is about to happen.

 Interpretations of uji are plentiful.
 Dainin Katagiri says that Dōgen used the novel term being-time to illustrate that sentient "beings" and "time" were unseparated.
 Thus, being represents all beings existing together in the formless realm of timelessness, and time characterizes the existence of independent yet interconnected moments.
 Gudo Nishijima and Chodo Cross say, u means "existence" and ji means "time," so uji means "existent time," or "existence-time."
 Since time is always related with existence and existence is always related with momentary time, the past and the future are not existent time—the point at which existence and time come together—the present moment is the only existent time.

 The Japanese keyword uji has more meanings than any single English rendering can encompass.
 Nevertheless, translation equivalents include: